 Urban dictionary has several definitions of the word barbie.
 First is short and sweet – “plastic whore”.
 Second mentions a fake tan and a 24/7 smile.
 The best part of that second definition is she “represents a limited and unrealistic view of women”.
 In this situation, Barbie isn’t a fictional character when we translate her existence into the real world.
 (Fake tans and happiness is, totally, healthy!)

-Barbie was created to show girls they can be anything.
+The inspiration for every job I’ve ever came from Barbie showing me that I can be anything.
 To point out that in all reality, fictional or not, she is a pretty great role model.
-Do we ever really outgrow Barbie?
-In the long run we outgrow toy dolls, but we don’t give up the childhood dream to explore.
+Adults outgrow toy dolls but we should never outgrow Barbie.
+The childhood dream to explore shouldn’t stop because we’ve outgrown the toy doll.
 If you’re too old for Barbie, let me remind you that you can be anything.
 She tried new things all the time and look how her life turned out!
 Success doesn’t come from stagnate dreams.

 I’m a Barbie girl

-We grew up with Barbie teaching us that we can “try on” different careers and explore our dreams through different outfits.
-Identically to Barbie in 2010, I also was in a male dominant career as a motorsports reporter.
+I also was in a male dominant career identically to Barbie in 2010.
+After spending a decade as a motorsports reporter I wanted to try on some more outfits, literally, and introduced this style blog.
 Toys R Us went bankrupt and that didn’t take down Barbie.
 That’s because she’s an icon and not a toy.

 For a look inspired by the icon herself, the location was just as important as the outfit.
 I called Araya Photography and us two blonde bombshells got in my white pickup truck and went to chase some career dreams.
 In 60s vintage cat eye sunglasses in trending lavender hue, Barbie graphic tee, 80s faux leather biker shorts to mimic plastic, and modern day cowboy booties, we unexpectedly stopped at a mural on Eighth Avenue and Jefferson Street in Phoenix.